Water Volumes are shape objects which can be used in a variety of different circumstances, such as rivers, lakes, pools, puddles or even oceans.

-Caustics are a great way to give your water volumes a much bigger visual presence and involve them more into the scenes you create.
-For more info see Water Volume Caustics.
+Caustics are a great way to give the water volumes a much bigger visual presence and involve them more into the scenes that has been created.
+For more information, please refer to Water Volume.

 |Caustics Off||Caustics On|

-Fog Shadows gives real visual depth to your water volumes, also making optional use of the global Vol Fog Shadows function available in the Level Settings.
+Fog Shadows gives real visual depth to the water volumes, also making optional use of the global Vol Fog Shadows function available in the Level Settings.